joelapsansky/pewlett-hackard-analysis/README.md

 [Employee Database Challenge](/Queries/SQL/Employee_Database_Challenge.sql)

 ## Overview of Project
-Using SQL, derive a list of retiring employees and their titles, and then identify the particular employees eligible to participate in the mentorship program that you will pitch to Bobby's manager.
+Using SQL, derive a list of retiring employees and their titles, and then identify the particular employees eligible to participate in the mentorship program.

 ## Results
 * By left joining the current employees table with the department employees table and grouping by department number, we see that department 5 has the most employees with 9,281